- 1 Top 6 Best Wood Polish Compared

 To help you find the best wood polish for furniture, such as kitchen cabinets and antiques, we tried dozens of the top products, preferring items with plenty of polish power and those that leave behind a protective finish.
 We also liked hybrid products that also include some form of conditioning agent, which can keep wood from drying and fading in luster.

 The best product we tried, and our #1 pick, was the Howard Products Wood Polish & Conditioner, which shines on antiques and wooden furniture, thanks to a gentle formulation that includes ingredients such as carnauba wax and beeswax.
 It leaves behind a nice protective residue and does contain conditioning agents, which further protected the treated wood from decay and fading.
-Keep reading to learn more about Howard Products Wood Polish & Conditioner and the other items on this list.
+Keep reading to learn more about Howard Products Wood Polish & Conditioner and why we decided it was the best furniture wood polish available, plus, find out more about the other items on this list.

 Top 6 Best Wood Polish Compared

 #1 Howard Products Wood Polish & Conditioner – Top PickWHY WE LIKE IT: Gentle formulation that is perfect for nearly any wooden surface, with ingredients such as beeswax and orange oil, and leaves behind a protective finish in addition to boasting added conditioning agents.

 This Howard Products Wood Polish & Conditioner is a fantastic dual-use product that contains both a wood polish and conditioner.
 The ingredients are gentle, including orange oil and beeswax, and are safe to use on antique wood or modern wood furniture, including wood doors and trim.
 It also leaves behind a protective residue and the added conditioning agents protect against decay and fading.